Trying to conceive can feel like an endless cycle of hope and heartbreak, leaving many feeling helpless and stressed.

 Surprisingly, the study found that sexist beliefs were not directly or indirectly linked to anxiety symptoms.

-Benevolent sexism was also linked to feeling a stronger desire to become parents and less accepting of a life without children.
-On the other hand, hostile sexism (HS) was linked to greater worries about relationships.
+Benevolent sexism was linked to feeling a stronger desire to become parents and less accepting of a life without children.
+On the other hand, hostile sexism was linked to greater worries about relationships.

 While men scored higher on benevolent sexism than women, there were no significant differences in hostile sexism between the genders.